Michaelpalacce/go-btva/README.md

 ## Action Items

+### Must Haves

+- [ ] Ask user if state should be used if ran interactively
+- [ ] Non-interactive run should not ask for anything and instead fail if a question is needed.

 ### Good To Haves

 - [ ] Modify the zprofile for java
 - [ ] Working on windows
 - [ ] Configure Other Artifact Managers?

+### Nice to haves

 ## State